 • These paints work best when combined with proper moisture control.
 The paint can resist mold growth only if the moisture source is managed.
 If there’s a persistent issue with leaks or high humidity, mold can still develop behind or around the paint.
 Addressing the root cause of moisture—whether through repairs, improved ventilation, or dehumidification—is essential for long-term mold prevention.

 • They’re not a permanent solution.
-While mold-resistant paint can help prevent mold growth, it does not guarantee a mold-free environment indefinitely.
+While this paint can help prevent mold growth, it does not guarantee a mold-free environment indefinitely.
 Over time, the paint’s effectiveness can diminish, especially if exposed to repeated moisture.

 The Right Way to Address Mold Problems